iceland

 Do NOT go hotel.
 Instead opt for an AirBnb.
 Some of the hotels in the city are running around $300 USD a night.
 For a family or couple that are there for a week that is over $2000 just in a place to sleep for a week.

-My share of the Airbnb we stayed in was ~ $250 for 8 nights.
 We stayed in a small downstairs area in a little neighborhood outside the city.
 Even in this Airbnb it was less than a 10 minute walk to where the bus stop was.
-It was perfect.
 It was small, had a bathroom, kitchen and laundry room.
 It was not fancy but it did the job.
 And for less than $60 / night I was more than happy to pay that.

 Food

 The first thing my girlfriend and I did when we got there was go grocery shopping at the local market.
-We got things for peanut butter and jelly.
-Fruit, granola bars and nuts.
+We got peanut butter and jelly, fruit, granola bars and nuts.
 We got ramen noodles, yogurt, and pasta.
 I know this may not sound appetizing, but two recent college grads had to save money any way they could.
 We had yogurt and fruit in the morning, packed a PB&J for lunch everyday, and had ramen for dinner or a late night snack.

 Of course we ate out when we were there and tried new restaurants a couple of the days, but we also enjoyed packing our lunches and cutting costs on food whenever we could.